Dobbs v. Jackson Women's Health Organization

 The case concerned the constitutionality of a 2018 Mississippi state law that banned most abortion operations after the first 15 weeks of pregnancy.
-The Mississippi law was based on a model by a Christian legal organization, Alliance Defending Freedom, with the specific intent to provoke a legal battle leading to the overturning of Roe.
-Jackson Women's Health Organization—Mississippi's only abortion clinic—had sued Thomas E. Dobbs, state health officer with the Mississippi State Department of Health, in March 2018.
-Lower courts had prevented enforcement of the law with preliminary injunctions.
+Jackson Women's Health Organization—Mississippi's only abortion clinic at the time—had sued Thomas E. Dobbs, state health officer with the Mississippi State Department of Health, in March 2018.
+Lower courts had enjoined enforcement of the law.
 The injunctions were based on the ruling in Planned Parenthood v.
-Casey, which had prevented states from banning abortion before fetal viability, generally within the first 24 weeks, on the basis that a woman's choice for abortion during that time is protected by the Due Process Clause of the Fourteenth Amendment to the U.S. Constitution.
+Casey (1992), which had prevented states from banning abortion before fetal viability, generally within the first 24 weeks, on the basis that a woman's choice for abortion during that time is protected by the Due Process Clause of the Fourteenth Amendment to the U.S. Constitution.

-The ideological shift of the Supreme Court during the Trump administration that culminated with the 2020 appointment of Justice Amy Coney Barrett made Dobbs a potential vehicle for social conservatives to challenge Roe.
-Several states passed legislation—including trigger laws—to strictly regulate abortion should the newly conservative court overturn Roe.
-Dobbs gained more attention in the wake of legal battles over the Texas Heartbeat Act, enacted in May 2021, leading to near record-setting amicus curiae submissions.
 Oral arguments before the Supreme Court were held in December 2021.
-In May 2022, Politico published a leaked draft majority opinion by Justice Samuel Alito, which prompted more states to pass trigger laws; the leaked draft largely matched the final decision.
+In May 2022, Politico published a leaked draft majority opinion by Justice Samuel Alito; the leaked draft largely matched the final decision.
 On June 24, 2022, the Court issued a decision that, by a vote of 6–3, reversed the lower court rulings.
 A smaller majority of five justices joined the opinion overturning Roe and Casey.
-The majority held that abortion is not a constitutional right as the Constitution does not mention it and its substantive right was not "deeply rooted" in the country's history, meaning that individual states have the authority to regulate access to abortion.
+The majority held that abortion is neither a constitutional right mentioned in the Constitution nor a fundamental right implied by the concept of ordered liberty that comes from Palko v.
+Connecticut.
 Chief Justice John Roberts agreed with the judgment upholding the Mississippi law but did not join the majority in the opinion to overturn Roe and Casey.

-Leading Republican politicians supported the decision, while leading Democrats and many international observers criticized it.
-Protests and counterprotests over the decision occurred in many U.S. cities and internationally, with most polling indicating at the time of the decision that 55% to 60% of the public disapproved of overturning Roe.
+Prominent American scientific and medical communities, labor unions, editorial boards, most Democrats, and many religious organizations (including many Jewish and mainline Protestant churches) opposed Dobbs, while the Catholic Church, many evangelical churches, and many Republican politicians supported it.
+Protests and counterprotests over the decision occurred.
+There have been conflicting analyses of the impact of the decision on abortion rates.

+Dobbs was widely criticized and led to profound cultural changes in American society surrounding abortion.
+After the decision, several states immediately introduced abortion restrictions or revived laws that Roe and Casey had made dormant.
+As of 2024, abortion is greatly restricted in 16 states, overwhelmingly in the Southern United States.
+In national public opinion surveys, support for legalized abortion access rose 10 to 15 percentage points by the following year.
+Referendums conducted in the decision's wake in Michigan and Ohio overturned their respective abortion bans by large margins.